MicrosoftDocs/customer-insights/ci-docs/data/manage-environments.md

 1. To confirm the deletion, enter the environment name and select **Delete**.

-## Remove Customer Insights dependencies from a Dataverse environment
+## Remove Customer Insights - Data dependencies from a Dataverse environment

-Deleting a Customer Insights - Data environment does not remove dependencies from the Dataverse environment.
+Deleting a Customer Insights - Data environment doesn't remove dependencies from the Dataverse environment.
 Before you can reinstall Customer Insights - Data on a Dataverse environment, all dependencies must be removed.

 > [!NOTE]
 > You must be a global administrator on the Dataverse environment.
 It can take a couple of hours for the dependencies removal to take effect.